completium/event-well-crank/README.md

 ## Bindings

-[`@completium/completium-cli`](https://www.npmjs.com/package/@completium/completium-cli) generates the bindings for an [Archetype](https://archetype-lang.org) contract.
+[`@completium/completium-cli`](https://www.npmjs.com/package/@completium/completium-cli) generates the TS bindings from an [Archetype](https://archetype-lang.org) contract.
 It generates for each event emitted by a contract:
 * the event type
 * the `make` event function
 * the dedicated register function (calls [`register`](#register) function with generated `make` function), which takes 2 arguments: